hectorjairmoreno/newsApp/README.md

 Ensure in the command line you are in the directory where package.json exists

- expo start --android
- expo start --ios

- or

- npm run android
- npm run ios
+ expo start --android or expo start --ios or or npm run android or npm run ios

  Commands to make a build for ios or android:
  This will give you an application for the android store or the apple app store.

- expo build:android
- expo build:ios

- or

- npm run ba
- npm run bios
+ expo build:android or expo build:ios or or npm run ba or npm run bios